Student Loan Refinancing

-Previously, Sallie Mae used to offer loan consolidation for Federal Family Education Loans and other student loans.
-However, Sallie Mae discontinued its loan consolidation program in 2008 because the program wasn’t profitable.
+Previously, Sallie Mae loan consolidation was offered for Federal Family Education Loans and other student loans.
+However, the Sallie Mae student loan consolidation program was discontinued in 2008 because it wasn’t profitable.

-While you cannot refinance your loans with Sallie Mae, you can refinance your existing Sallie Mae student loans with another lender.
+While Sallie Mae refinancing is not an option, you can still refinance Sallie Mae student loans with another lender.

 To refinance your student loans, you apply for a loan from a student loan refinancing lender.
 The new loan is designed to cover the amount of your existing debt, and it will have different terms than your current loans.
 Depending on your credit and which loan term you choose, you could qualify for a lower rate, longer repayment term, and a smaller monthly payment.

 If you have other student loans, such as federal loan or private loans from another lender, you can consolidate them together when you refinance so you only have one loan to manage.